 Another of Auckland’s newest course, Wainui is a must play in the winter months.
 Designed by Puddicombe Golf and opened in 2016, Wainui is an 18 hole championship course that provides a stern test for golfers of all abilities.
 Cut through rolling hills with natural waterways and framed by giant pines, this is a stunning course which offers up five different teeing options, catering for all golfers.
 After a gentle opening hole, the second hole presents an early risk/reward option where the bigger hitters can go for the green.
 The par threes are all extremely challenging and as you enter the back nine, the back to back par fives, holes 13 and 14, provide a true test to all golfers.
 The closing hole is another stunning layout with water all down the right and some cunning bunkering making it a tough finish and rewarding for all who manage a par.

 For more information about the course and green fees, please visit the Wainui website.

-Golf is one of New Zealand’s biggest participation sports as well as being a huge draw for international visitors.
+Golf is one of New Zealand’s biggest participation sports and whilst we usually welcome thousands of international visitors every year to play golf, now is the time to get out and enjoy your own backyard and some of the world class golf courses we are lucky to have here in New Zealand.
 If you’re heading to Auckland this winter, make sure you pack your clubs – there are some great bargains to be had!